 Our underlying commitment is to ensure that UCLan research brings benefit to patients and vulnerable people, who are diagnosed, supported and cared for, or at risk, because of mental health needs.

 Through research UCLan aims:

-A key aspect of the groups research involves working with vulnerable people and communities, mental health in aging populations, coercion and safety, service user involvement and partnership working including advocacy.
-Professor Joy Duxbury chairs the MHRU and oversees the Centre for Mental Health and Wellbeing.
+A key aspect of our research involves working with vulnerable people and communities, mental health in aging populations, coercion and safety, service user involvement and partnership working including advocacy.

-We also examine conceptual and evaluative complexities at the heart of mental healthcare.
-Projects include:
+We examine conceptual and evaluative complexities at the heart of mental healthcare.
+Current Projects include:

 A review of the quality of independent mental health advocate services, funded by the Department of Health

 Conceptualisations of mental wellbeing by black and minority ethnic communities in Scotland

 A review of medical theories on restraint-related deaths in the UK, funded by the Ministry of Justice.